karthikc911/cinevibe/docs/FRIENDS_SYSTEM.md

 ## Overview

-The CineMate Friends System allows users to connect with each other, send friend requests, share movie recommendations, and maintain threaded conversations about movies.
+The CineVibe Friends System allows users to connect with each other, send friend requests, share movie recommendations, and maintain threaded conversations about movies.

 ## Features